phetsims/equality-explorer/doc/model.md

 All screens provide the ability to save and restore _snapshots_.
 Each snapshot contains the contents of the scale (including the positions of all terms) and the values of any variables.

-The _Basics_ screen introduces equations using terms that correspond to real-world objects (shapes, fruits, coins and animals) whose weights are hidden.
+The _Basics_ screen introduces equations using terms that correspond to real-world objects (shapes, fruits, coins and animals) whose values are hidden.

 The _Numbers_ screen introduces the _lock_ feature, activated using the padlock button at the bottom center of the screen.
 When locked, making a change to one side of the equation results in an equivalent change to the opposite side of the equation.
 For example, if the student drags a constant term '1' to the left plate, a `1` will also be dragged to the right plate.
 If the student drags a `1` off the left plate, and the right plate is empty, `1` and `-1` will be created on the right side; the `1` will be dragged and the `-1` will remain on the plate.